2016-2021 State Personnel Development Grant

 Supporting Continuous Improvement

-During the 2018-2019 school year, the Oregon Integrated Systems (ORIS) Framework aligned Continuous Improvement Processes will roll out across the state as a key component to achieving the goals of ESSA.
+During the 2018-2019 school year, the Oregon Integrated Systems (ORIS) Framework aligned Continuous Improvement Processes rolled out across the state as key components to achieving the goals of ESSA.

 A continuous improvement process is the process by which districts and schools: